godotengine/godot-docs/tutorials/rendering/texture_streaming.rst

   material with very different UV scales all follow the same decision.
-- A texture always reports its full dimensions (:ref:`Texture2D.get_width() <class_Texture2D_method_get_width>` and friends) even while a lower mipmap is resident, and :ref:`Texture2D.get_image() <class_Texture2D_method_get_image>` always reads the full-resolution image from disk.
+- A texture always reports its full dimensions (:ref:`Texture2D.get_width() <class_Texture2D_method_get_width>` and :ref:`Texture2D.get_height() <class_Texture2D_method_get_height>`)
+  even while a lower mipmap is resident, and :ref:`Texture2D.get_image() <class_Texture2D_method_get_image>` always reads the full-resolution image from disk.
-- Streaming reads from the imported ``.stex`` files during gameplay, so it trades VRAM for disk I/O. On storage with high latency, expect textures to take longer to sharpen.
+- Streaming reads from the imported ``.stex`` files during gameplay, so it trades VRAM for disk I/O. On storage with high latency (such as mechanical hard drives), expect textures to take longer to sharpen.

 .. seealso::